 A great customer service tip is to use your caller’s name throughout the conversation.
 It’s one of the best ways to capture their attention and establish rapport at the beginning of the phone call.

-Some CS managers get so caught up in their team’s ability to provide quick resolutions that it leads to experiences where customers feel as if they’re being rushed or not fully understood.
+Some customer support managers get so caught up in their team’s ability to provide quick resolutions that it leads to experiences where customers feel as if they’re being rushed or not fully understood.

 In fact, research on consumer expectations shows that the Gen Z demographic values empathy more than a timely resolution.